chroetz/PolyProp/README.md

 ## 1. Prerequisites

 1. **Directory Layout**
-   Make sure you have the following top‐level folders (adjust `some/path/` as needed):
+   Make sure you have the following top-level folders (adjust `some/path/` as needed):

    ```
    some/path/PolyProp/workspace